The programme admits new doctoral students twice a year: once in the spring and once in the autumn.

 Professors involved in doctoral programmes can simultaneously supervise up to twelve (12) full-time doctoral students.
 Lecturers, docents, assistant professors and holders of similar positions can simultaneously supervise up to six (6) full-time doctoral students.
 The quotas are not absolute.
 They depend on how many full-time and part-time students a supervisor is in charge of, the supervisor’s previous performance in that role, as well as his or her research duties and other responsibilities in the University community.
 If a supervisor has signed a supervision agreement with more than one applicant, the applications must be ranked based on the feasibility and scientific significance of the research plan as well as the applicant’s prior academic performance.

 In addition to supervisors, each student needs to have a coordinating academic, who may also serve as one of the dissertation supervisors.
 The coordinating academic may, in exeptional cases and for a justified reason, also be a person who is a docent, is familiar with the doctoral training and dissertation practices in the University of Helsinki and is in a permanent employment in the Faculty.
 In this case, the supervision arrangements go to the evaluation of the steering committee of the Doctoral Programme.
+Coordinating academic can also be an associate professor (tenure track, level 2).

 In assessing the quality of applicants’ research plan, the programme considers